raycast/extensions/utils-reference/oauth/README.md

 1. Authenticating with a service using [OAuthService](./OAuthService.md) or built-in providers (e.g GitHub with `OAuthService.github`)
 2. Bringing authentication to Raycast commands using [withAccessToken](./withAccessToken.md) and [`getAccessToken`](./getAccessToken.md)

 `OAuthService`, `withAccessToken`, and `getAccessToken` are designed to work together.
-You'll find below two different use-cases for which you can use these utils.
+You'll find below different use-cases for which you can use these utils.

 ## Using a built-in provider